 CHASS FIRST Peer Mentors facilitate the transition from high school to the university.
 They provide access to campus resources, materials to help students develop best academic practices, materials to help students take responsibility for their education, and one-on-one conversations to facilitate each student’s growth.
 In order to be eligible to be hired as Peer Mentor, undergraduate students must have a 3.0 or higher in CHFY 020: Theory and Practice of Peer Mentoring and, at all times, maintain an overall 2.5 GPA.

 List of Projected TA Positions

-See a list of projected positions for the next academic year.
+See link for PDF version of projected positions for 18/19 academic year.